Join our panel on Wednesday 28th March, 1-2pm GMT, to discuss the role of women in charities and the sector more widely.

 To participate, you need a CharityConnect account.
 If you haven’t already got one, head here to sign up.

 You’ll see the newest posts first and please keep refreshing the page so that you can follow the conversation.
-We hope you’re as excited as we are to learn and engage in an interesting discussion on innovation.
+We hope you’re as excited as we are to learn and engage in an interesting discussion.
 Here's to a great Live Q&A on CharityConnect!